Guidelines

 As an example, Khojah et al. [7] augmented the results of their study using human measurement.
 Specifically, they asked participants to provide ratings regarding their experience, trust, perceived effectiveness and efficiency, and scenarios and lessons learned in their experience with ChatGPT.

-Choudhuri et al. [6] evaluated the perceptions of students of their experience with ChatGPT in a controlled experiment.
+Choudhuri et al. [8] evaluated the perceptions of students of their experience with ChatGPT in a controlled experiment.
 They added this data to extend their results from the task performance in a series of software engineering tasks.
+This way, they were to employ questionnaires to measure the cognitive load, document any perceived faults in the system, and inquire about the participants intention to continue using the tool.

 Xue et al. [9] conducted a controlled experiment in which they evaluated the impact of ChatGPT on the performance and perceptions of students in an introductory programming course.
 They employed multiple measures to judge the impact of the LLM from the perspective of humans.
 In their study, they recorded the students’ screens, evaluated the answers they provided in tasks, and distributed a post-study survey to get direct opinions from the students.